deciocferreira/AWS-Fundamentals/Aula9.md

 >  O cliente foca em otimizar o desempenho do BD e passa a responsabilidade da gerência do Hardware para AWS.

 > A porta de comunicação do MYSQL: É a 3306

+*Outros servidor de Banco de Dados na AWS*

+**Amazon Neptune** supports open graph APIs for both Gremlin and SPARQL, and provides high performance for both of these graph models and their query languages.

+**Amazon Athena** is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.

 *AWS Cloudformation*